Changes in merge requests

 History

 To help reviewers focus on the files needed to perform a code review, GitLab collapses several common types of generated files.
-These files are collapsed by default, because they are unlikely to require code reviews:
+GitLab collapses these files by default, because they rarely require code reviews:

 1. Files with .nib, .xcworkspacedata, or .xcurserstate extensions.